The Beginner’s Guide to Golf | Everything You Need to Know About Golf

 - Jess Frank Golf School

-If you start really getting into the sport, you are most likely finding yourself watching tournaments on TV and even in person at local golf courses.
-The following are the more well-known golf tournaments and a brief description of each:
+If you really start getting into the sport, you are most likely finding yourself watching tournaments on TV and even in person at local golf courses.
+The following are the more well-known golf tournaments with a bit of information:

 - The Four Majors (Grand Slam: Win all four in a calendar year.
 Tiger Slam: hold all four at one time)